A Menstrual Tech Youth Program For Black and Brown Girls Ages 10-14

-FlowTech4Girls™ is a social and technology innovation program designed by Love Your Menses, Inc. and PearlLumi Creative in collaboration with Y.ENGAGE to introduce Black and Brown girls to STEAM (Science, Technology, Engineering, Arts, and Math) activities, menstrual health education, youth organizing, and mentorship.
+FlowTech4Girls™ is a social and technology innovation program designed to introduce Black and Brown girls to STEAM (Science, Technology, Engineering, Arts, and Math) activities, menstrual health education, advocacy, and mentorship.

-This program is currently being offered to Black and Brown girls ages 10-14 living in Massachusetts, Rhode Island, and Connecticut.
+This program is currently being offered to Black and Brown girls ages 10-14 living in the Greater Boston area.

 By the end of the program, girls will have gained menstrual health knowledge and skills facilitating health education workshops amongst their peers.

-Girls will work with PearlLumi Creative to design a period mobile app.
+Girls work together to design a period mobile app.
 Participants will also learn the basics of coding and mobile app development.

-By the end of Spring 2021, girls will have designed and published a functional and user-friendly period mobile app, which will be available on iOS and Android.
+By the end of the program, girls will have designed and added features to our period mobile app, Our Flow.

-Girls will learn about youth organizing and receive leadership training from Y.ENGAGE.
+Girls learn about youth organizing and receive advocacy training.

 By the end of the program, girls will have gained transferrable leadership skills and become menstrual equity leaders in their communities.